 Radionuclide airborne emissions from ETTP are regulated under 40 CFR Part 61, National Emission Standards for Hazardous Air Pollutants (Rad-NESHAP).
 Characterization of the impact on public health of radionuclides released to the atmosphere from ETTP operations was accomplished by conservatively estimating the dose to the maximally exposed member of the public.
 The dose calculations were performed using the Clean Air Assessment Package (CAP-88) computer codes, which were developed under EPA sponsorship for use in demonstrating compliance with the 10 mrem/year effective dose National Emission Standards for Hazardous Air Pollutants for radionuclides (Rad-NESHAP) emission standard for the entire DOE ORR.
 Source emissions used to calculate the dose are determined using EPA-approved methods that can range from continuous sampling systems to conservative estimations based on process and waste characteristics.
 Continuous sampling systems are required for radionuclide-emitting sources that have a potential dose impact of not less than 0.1 mrem per year to any member of the public.
-The only ETTP Rad-NESHAP source that operated during 2020-the K-1407 Chromium Water Treatment System (CWTS) Volatile Organic Compound (VOC) Air Stripper is considered minor based on emissions evaluations using EPA-approved calculation methods.
+The only ETTP Rad-NESHAP source that operated during 2021-the K-1407 Chromium Water Treatment System (CWTS) Volatile Organic Compound (VOC) Air Stripper is considered minor based on emissions evaluations using EPAapproved calculation methods.
 A minor Rad-NESHAP source is defined as having a potential dose impact on the public that is less than 0.1 mrem/year.
 Compliance is demonstrated using data collected by the ETTP ambient air monitoring program.

 Quarterly radiochemical analyses are performed on composited samples collected at all ETTP ambient air sampling stations.
 The selected isotopes of interest were uranium (U), uranium (U), and uranium (U), with the technetium (Tc) inorganic analysis results included as a dose contributor.
-The concentration for each of the nuclides and the total dose at each monitoring station are presented in Table 3.4 for the 2020 reporting period.
-No radionuclides analyzed for at ETTP ambient air locations were detected; therefore, no doses could be calculated from these results.
+The concentration for each of the nuclides at each monitoring station are presented in Table 3.4 for the 2021 reporting period.
+Only one radionuclide analyzed for at ETTP ambient air locations was detected; that result was for U at station K12 in the fourth quarter of 2021.
+Dose calculations using the concentration results are included in Chapter 7, Table 7.5.

 Table 3.4.
-Radionuclides in ambient air at East Tennessee Technology Park, January 2020 through December 2020
+Radionuclides in ambient air at East Tennessee Technology Park, January 2021 through December 2021 a K11 and K12 represent an on-site business exposure equivalent to half of a yearly exposure at this location. b ND = not detectable

-Station Concentrati Concentration (μCi/mL)
+Station Concentration (μCi/mL)

-Tc 234 U 235 U 238⋃
+99Tc U U U

-K2 α NDb ND ND ND

-K11° ND ND ND ND
+K11° ND b ND ND ND

-K12 c ND ND ND ND
+K12a ND ND 9.05E-21 ND